Skip to main content

 Course Description

-MANDATORY WEST VIRGINIA NURSING CEU.
-2-hour continuing education course on how to assess and determine risk for suicide among veterans.
+2-hour nursing CEU course on how to assess and determine risk for suicide among veterans.
 Includes prevention strategies, management of at-risk patients, and an overview of treatment guidelines.
-Meets mental health conditions common to veterans and family members of veterans requirement.

 Contact Hours: 2